bniculea/java-course/chapter2/Chapter2.md

     - Also for this exercise, print the operation before, such that we know how we got the result.
     - For example, if I want to display the result of multiplying 5.1 by 4.2 I should not just directly print `21.42` instead, before computing the result, I should have something like: `5.1 * 4.2 = ` and then print `21.42`.
     - It's your choice of how the operation should be displayed, either on one line or two lines.
+5. What does the Following set of Statements Print?
+    ```JAVA
+    System.out.print("My lucky number is");
+    System.out.println(3 + 4 + 5);
+    ```

-5. Give 5 examples of legal class names and 5 examples of illegal class names.
+6. Give 5 examples of legal class names and 5 examples of illegal class names.
 Hint: use your IDE

-6. How can you define a comment with your own words?
+7. How can you define a comment with your own words?
 Give an example of a commented code and uncommented code

 ## Guidelines
 - It is always a great idea to type yourself the code that you are seeing it, even if you really understands what is doing.